near/nearcore/runtime/near-vm-runner/RUNTIMES.md

 # Requirements

-Within each criteria we have specific requirements relevant to the NEAR validator.
+Within each criteria we have specific requirements relevant to the NEAR protocol.

 ## Security